 Face your bee house towards the sun and protect it from the elements: Place your house at least 1m (3ft) above the ground, have it facing towards the sun, and have a small ‘roof’ which can help protect it from rain.

 Be sure to provide food and nesting material for the bees: Mason bees don’t like to travel far.
 Have plants for them in your yard that are blooming when they emerge in the spring and some moist soil for the mothers to make their nests.
 (See our previous blog for tips on providing food for bees).

 The photographs below give you an idea of the main things to look for if you’re buying a mason bee house or plan to build your own.

-Help us spread the word and get people BUZZING about Pollinator Week by sharing this blog.
+Help us spread the word and get people BUZZING about Pollinator Week every year by sharing this blog.